 Working closely with your adoption attorney on the front end and explaining your family’s financial constraints is an excellent way of ensuring the costs stay within manageable ranges.
 By discussing these issues from the very beginning you can be sure you and your adoption attorney are on the same page.

-An incredibly common question when it comes to adoption is what does the process cost.
+A common question when it comes to adoption is what does the process cost.
 Though it’s understandable why so many people are worried about the financial impact of an adoption, the truth is estimating cost is hard to do for an adoption attorney in Greenville, SC without knowing the specific facts of your case.
 For instance, whether the adoption is domestic or international, whether you work with a private agency, the foster care system or are working with a friend of the family can all impact the total cost of an adoption.

 Some very broad estimates for domestic infant adoptions range between $10,000 and $40,000+.
 These figures include all expenses associated with adoption, such as travel, birthmother expenses and legal costs.
 International adoptions may be somewhat more given the complexity of different laws and coordinating across international boundaries.
 Adopting a child you already know, such as a niece or nephew or a friend’s child, can cost as little as $2,000.

 Though a lengthy search process can indeed prove costly (prohibitively so for many families) an experienced adoption attorney knows this is not the only option.
 Instead, the adoption process can be tailored not only to your wishes, but also to your financial reality.

 How long does the adoption process take?